-Anesthesia refers to care that typically involves a patient’s health status before surgical or other procedures, developing an anesthesia plan for the patient, ensuring a patient does not feel plan during surgical or other procedures, and caring for the patient after a procedure (this included pain relief).
+Anesthesia refers to care that typically involves a patient’s health status before surgical or other procedures, developing an anesthesia plan for the patient, ensuring a patient does not feel pain during surgical or other procedures, and caring for the patient after a procedure (this includes pain relief after surgery).
 There are two main types of anesthesia:

 - With general anesthesia, you are unconscious and have no awareness or other sensations.
 There are a number of general anesthetic drugs – some are gases or vapors inhaled through a breathing mask or tube and others are medications introduced through a vein.

-- With regional anesthesia, your anesthesiologist makes an injection near a cluster of nerves to numb the area of your body that requires surgery.
+- With regional anesthesia, your anesthesia professional makes an injection near a cluster of nerves to numb the area of your body that requires surgery.
 You may remain conscious, or you may be given a sedative; either way you do not see or feel the actual surgery taking place.
-There are several kins of regional anesthesia; the two most common are spinal anesthesia and epidural anesthesia
+There are several kinds of regional anesthesia; the two most common are spinal anesthesia and epidural anesthesia

 - Watch demonstration videos:

-- Part 1 provides basic information about anesthesia, what an anesthesiologists does, and types of anesthesia and general preparation instructions for anesthesia; part 1
+- Part 1 provides basic information about anesthesia, what an anesthesiologist/anesthesia professional does, and types of anesthesia and general preparation instructions for anesthesia; part 1

-- Part 2 provides more information about what to expect on the day of the surgery and the flow from pre-op to surgery to post op; part 2
+- Part 2 provides more information about what to expect on the day of the surgery and the flow from pre-op (before surgery) to surgery to post op (after surgery); part 2

 These videos were made available by Lifeline to Modern Medicine.
+They reserve all rights to these videos and NTAC, in no way accepts credit or responsibility in the making them.
 Please check out their website for more information.